-White spruce is our cornerstone species for molecular marker development and marker-assisted tree breeding applications.
-We have been conducting large-scale association studies in unstructured populations by genotyping thousands of SNPs and candidate genes (total of 20M genotypes).
-Preliminary results suggest that the association genetics approach based on candidate genes will yield numerous markers to carry forward into validation and value demonstration experiments.
-Single-gene and multiple-gene approaches (MGS, multiple-gene selection) relying on Bayesian statistics will be used to identify high priority candidate genes in which SNP coverage will be intensified.
-We will also test and develop genomic selection (GS) by genotyping several hundred biparental progenies from breeding groups in the Quebec breeding population for thousands of gene loci.
+White spruce was our cornerstone species for molecular marker development and marker-assisted tree breeding applications.
+We conducted large-scale association studies in unstructured populations by genotyping thousands of SNPs and candidate genes (total of 20M genotypes).
+Our results suggested that the association genetics approach based on candidate genes would yield numerous markers to carry forward into validation and value demonstration experiments.
+Single-gene and multiple-gene approaches (MGS, multiple-gene selection) relying on Bayesian statistics were used to identify high priority candidate genes in which SNP coverage was intensified.
+We also tested and developed genomic selection (GS) by genotyping several hundred biparental progenies from breeding groups in the Quebec breeding population for thousands of gene loci.

-We aim to validate diagnostic markers from previous and current association genetics work (see Figure).
-For example, breeding values from a large-scale first-generation breeding population will be compared with predictions from MGS.
-We have also shown that SNPs in expressed genes may be involved in adaptive population differentiation; therefore, we will investigate diagnostic markers in natural populations with the aim of monitoring functional natural genetic diversity.
-These marker discovery approaches and findings will be transferred to black spruce to broaden impacts and applications of this work in boreal forests.
-The outcomes of these objectives will be integrated to define marker systems that could assist tree breeding in two of the most important conifers and most reforested species for eastern and central Canada.
+We aimed to validate diagnostic markers from previous and current association genetics work (see Figure).
+For example, breeding values from a large-scale first-generation breeding population were compared with predictions from MGS.
+We also showed that SNPs in expressed genes may be involved in adaptive population differentiation; therefore, we investigated diagnostic markers in natural populations with the aim of monitoring functional natural genetic diversity.
+These marker discovery approaches and findings were transferred to black spruce to broaden impacts and applications of this work in boreal forests.
+The outcomes of these objectives has been integrated to define marker systems that will assist tree breeding in two of the most important conifers and most reforested species for eastern and central Canada.

 - Identify suites of diagnostic markers for variation in wood, growth and adaptation in juvenile and mature trees of white spruce, aiming to explain a useful part of the phenotypic variation for application in tree breeding.